 CNET sited a source close to the launch plans for Samsung allegedly stated that the Galaxy S4 will be unveiled at a later date.
 It is reported that Samsung does not want to share the spotlight with other smartphones that will be released at the tech event.

 Samsung seemed to be planning an extravagant launch event for the successor of 2012's best-selling smartphone - Samsung Galaxy S3.
-Geeky-Gadgets claimed to have received a tip from a source working in a major retailer in the UK that Samsung's smartphone will launch sometime between April 15 and April 22.
-It will hit the Australian shores around May or June 2013.
+Geeky-Gadgets claimed to have received a tip from a source working in a major retailer in the U.K that Samsung's smartphone will launch sometime between April 15 and April 22.

 Some of the rumoured specifications for the Galaxy S4 include a 5-inch FHD Super AMOLED 1980 x 1080 Flexible Display, 4G LTE connectivity, a 13-megapixel camera, 2-megapixel front camera, 2GB of RAM and Samsung's latest eight core processor, the Exynos 5 Octa that the company introduced at CES.